Tuesday, April 2, 2019

 Perhaps Doctor Faustus' greatest sin is that we do not get an interesting or complex lead character.
 Whatever internal struggle within Faustus, whatever sense of guilt or pleasure he had isn't there.
 He is nothing, and his fall is just a series of sets and scenes that have nothing going for them.

 If there are one or two qualities in Doctor Faustus it is in Mario Nascimbene's score (even if at times it becomes intrusive) and some wit in the screenplay, though I suspect that was from the original material.
-"Nay, and tell me what good will my so do thy lord?", Faustus asks his potential slave.
+"Nay, and tell me what good will my soul do thy lord?", Faustus asks his potential slave.
 "Enlarge his kingdom," Mephistopheles answers calmly.
 "Is that the reason why he tempts us thus?", Burton thunders.
 "Wretches find comfort in fellow suffers," is Teuber's calm reply.

 Doctor Faustus is worth watching only if you want to see how late-era Richard Burton would have been on the stage.
 It's almost a game to see how this production would have matched the Oxford stage version.
 Apart from that it is not worth seeing.